hashicorp/packer/website/source/partials/builder/azure/common/client/_Config-not-required.html.md

 -   `client_secret` (string) - A password/secret registered for the AAD SP.

--   `client_cert_path` (string) - The path to a certificate that will be used to authenticate as the specified AAD SP.
+-   `client_cert_path` (string) - The path to a pem-encoded certificate that will be used to authenticate as the specified AAD SP.

 -   `client_jwt` (string) - A JWT bearer token for client auth (RFC 7523, Sec.
 2.2) that will be used to authenticate the AAD SP.
 Provides more control over token the expiration